MikeHeiber/Ising_OPV/README.md

 ### Output
 Ising_OPV will create several output files:
-- morphology_#_compressed.txt -- This text file will be created for each morphology generated and stores the data for that morphology.
 - analysis_summary.txt -- This text file will contain statistics about the set of morphologies that has been created.
+- correlation_data_#.txt -- This text file will be created for each morphology when the correlation function calculation is enabled.
-- correlation_data_avg.txt -- This text file will contain the average correlation function data for the morphology set.
+- correlation_data_avg.txt -- This text file will be created when the correlation function calculation is enabled and will contain the average correlation function from all morphologies in the set
+- depth_dependent_data_#.txt -- This text file wll be created for each morphology when the depth dependent calculation is enabled and will contain depth dependent blend composition and domain size data for each site type in the lattice
+- depth_dependent_data_avg.txt -- This text file wll be created for each morphology when the depth dependent calculation is enabled and will contain average depth dependent blend composition and domain size data for each site type in the lattice for the whole morphology set
+-  end-to-end_path_data1.txt and end-to-end_path_data2.txt -- These text files will be created when tortuosity calculation is enabled and will contain the lengths of the shortest end-to-end paths through each domain type.
 - interfacial_distance_histograms.txt -- This text file will be created when interfacial distance histogram calculation is enabled and will contain histogram data for each domain type.
+- morphology_#_compressed.txt -- This text file will be created for each morphology generated in the est and stores the data for that morphology.
 -  tortuostiy_histograms.txt -- This text file will be created when tortuosity calculation is enabled and contain the overall tortuosity histogram data for each domain type.
--  end-to-end_path_data1.txt and end-to-end_path_data2.txt -- These text files will be created when tortuosity calculation is enabled and will contain the lengths of the shortest end-to-end paths through each domain type.

 ### Additional Information
 Several peer-reviewed publications discuss the development and application of this software tool: